Your Virtual Green Tea House

 What Does A Tea Leaf Contain? - Fresh-cut tealeaves consist of 75-80% water.
 A variety of green tea flavors are formed through the combination of three main taste components:

-Catechin – Bitterness & Astringency
+Catechin– Bitterness & Astringency

-Theanine and amino acids – Flavor & Sweetness
+Theanine & Amino Acids– Flavor & Sweetness

-In this section you'll learn what's in a tea leaf, and about the effect of these specific ingredients in green tea: Catechin, Caffeine, the Amino Acids Theanine & Butyric Acid, Vitamins AB1, B2, B3, C, E, F, P, & U, Chlorophyll, Minerals, Pectin, Saccharides, Saponin and a handy comparison of ingredients in green teas.
+In this section you'll learn what's in a tea leaf, and about the effect of these specific ingredients in green tea: Catechin, Caffeine, the Amino Acids Theanine & Butyric Acid, Vitamins AB1, B2, B3, C, E, F, K, P, & U, Chlorophyll, Minerals, Pectin, Saccharides, Saponin and a handy comparison of ingredients in green teas.

 Catechin - Catechin is a tannin peculiar to green tea because the black tea fermentation process reduces catechins in black tea.
 Catechin is a powerful, water soluable polyphenol and antioxidant that is easily oxidized.